Open Source · MIT License

 Run one command.
 That's it.
 No config files, no annotations, no comments.
 RailsMap reads your code and generates docs automatically.

-One Command Auto-mount Works Instantly
+One Command Rails 5 – 8 Works Instantly

 🔄